dsccommunity/ComputerManagementDsc/README.md

 * ActionArguments: The arguments to pass the executable - optional
 * ActionWorkingPath: The working path to specify for the executable - optional
 * ScheduleType: How frequently should this task be executed?
 Minutes, Hourly or Daily
 * RepeatInterval: How many units (minutes, hours, days) between each run of this task?
 * StartTime: The time of day this task should start at - optional, defaults to '12:00 AM'
 * Ensure: Present if the task should exist, false if it should be removed - optional, defaults to 'Ensure'
-* ExecuteAsCredential: The credential this task should execute as - Optional, defaults to running as 'NT AUTHORITY\SYSTEM'
+* ExecuteAsCredential: The credential this task should execute as - optional, defaults to running as 'NT AUTHORITY\SYSTEM'

 ## xPowerPlan

 xPowerPlan resource has following properties:

 * IsSingleInstance: Specifies the resource is a single instance, the value must be 'Yes'.
 * Name: The name of the power plan to activate.

 ## xVirtualMemory

 xVirtualMemory resource is used to set the properties of the paging file on the local computer. xVirtualMemory has the following properties:

 * Type: The type of the paging settings, mandatory, out of "AutoManagePagingFile","CustomSize","SystemManagedSize","NoPagingFile"
 * Drive: The drive to enable paging on, mandatory.
 Ignored for "AutoManagePagingFile"
 * InitialSize: The initial size in MB of the paging file.
 Ignored for Type "AutoManagePagingFile" and "SystemManagedSize"
 * MaximumSize: The maximum size in MB of the paging file.
 Ignored for Type "AutoManagePagingFile" and "SystemManagedSize"

 ## Versions